JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2022-04-04-composed-modifiers-in-jetpack-compose.md

 ---

 I also share thoughts and ideas [on Twitter](https://twitter.com/JorgeCastilloPR) quite regularly.
-You can also find me [on Instagram](https://www.instagram.com/jorgecastillopr/).
 See you there!

-More interesting stuff to come 🙌